Ski Holiday Tips

 #18.
 Apres Split Ski

-When at apres – split your skis with a friend so it prevents them from being stolen – even better, buy a ski lock!
+When at apres – split your skis with a friend so it prevents them from being stolen or drunkenly borrowed by your mates – even better, buy a ski lock!

 #17.
 Cold Days